 Accounting, audit and legal fees are cost components of our corporate development strategies and the required administration functions of a publicly listed industrial company listed on two stock exchanges.
-Costs for these professional audit and legal services were \$321,945 for the year ended December 31, 2019 (2018 - \$194,282).
+Costs for these professional audit and legal services were \$61,536 for the three months ended March 31, 2020 (2019 - \$28,363).
 This includes ongoing US tax and audit requirements.
-Other legal costs relate to patent applications, public company administration including reorganization costs, the preparation and filing of press releases, documentation and reviewing possible acquisition targets and new business arrangements.
+Other legal costs relate to an increase in patent applications, public company administration including reorganization costs, the preparation and filing of press releases, documentation and reviewing possible acquisition targets and new business arrangements.
 Also included are the costs of complying with the rules and regulations of both the Toronto Stock Exchange and NYSE American Exchange including the complexities of regulatory documentation and Annual Information Form (AIF) and Securities Exchange Commission documentation (20-F).

 The Company's functional currency is US dollars but Kelso also holds various assets in Canadian dollars.
-The Canadian dollar has remained volatile in value against the US dollar therefore we have recorded an unrealized foreign exchange gain of \$27,698 for the year ended December 31, 2019.
+The Canadian dollar has remained volatile in value against the US dollar therefore we have recorded an unrealized foreign exchange gain of \$31,469 for the three months ended March 31, 2020.

-The Company has recorded an income tax expense of \$99,077 for the year ended December 31, 2019 compared to an income tax recovery of \$251,164 for the year ended December 31, 2018.
+The Company has recorded no income tax expense for the three months ended March 31 2020 compared to an income tax expense of \$402,054 for the three months ended March 31, 2019.